+Knowing how to set a table properly is a skill that comes to the fore when friends and family set to descend on your meticulously planned dinner party.
 Hosting a dinner party for family and friends is one of life’s great highlights.
-It’s an excuse to slow down from the busyness of life’s rush and enjoy good company over a delicious meal.
-But, as every veteran host or hostess knows, some food on a table does not make a dinner party.
-A truly spectacular meal – whether it be a grand late morning breakfast, a more formal Sunday lunch or a special occasion dinner – requires a beautiful table setting.
+It’s an excuse to slow down and enjoy good company over a delicious meal.
+But, as every veteran host or hostess knows, some food on a table does not a dinner party make.
+A truly spectacular meal – whether it be a grand late morning breakfast or a more formal Sunday lunch – requires a beautiful table setting that suits the occasion.

-Something which continues to confuse even the most experienced of dinner party hosts and guests is the various table settings which exist for different meals.
-Stick to this handy guide and discover how to set a table for a fuss-free experience.
+Something which continues to confuse even the most experienced of dinner party hosts is the various table setting rules which exist for different meals.
+Stick to this handy guide and discover how to set a table for dinner, lunch and breakfast as well as the steps for basic table settings that will see you through less formal affairs.

 – Make sure the base of any vertical silverware always aligns with the bottom rim of your plate.